Different Learning Styles

 Every child has different learning preferences.
 Among the different ways of learning, some prefer to learn by hearing, some by seeing, others by doing, some by reading and others by asking questions.
 One thing all students have in common is that they all learn best when they can incorporate items and topics that interest them into their studies, for example, building blocks, music, fashion, airplanes, etc.

 While there are different learning styles, your student will likely favor several styles and not just one.
 However, you may be able to see patterns in their learning preferences.
 For example, a student who is a visual learner may also be a very social and verbal learner who prefers to learn especially difficult topics using their primary skills.

 Understanding how your student learns is perhaps one of the most important parts of homeschooling your child.
 Learning styles allow your child to get the most from their homeschool experience, and helps parents choose the best curriculum for their children.

 Visual (spatial) Learner

-This style uses pictures, images, and spatial understanding to learn.
-These students can easily visualize information and have a good sense of direction.
-Using whiteboards can come in handy for this type of learner who usually likes to draw and doodle.
+Visual learners are those who prefer learning by observing things.
+Using pictures, images, diagrams, whiteboards and more helps these types of learners understand information better.
+These students can easily visualize information, have a good sense of direction and usually likes to draw and doodle.
 Learn more on our Visual Learner page.